-The diamond knife thin sectioning of "hard" materials with relative smooth surfaces, lacking the surface convolutions, or even surface porosity, that enable good adhesion between the species being embedded and the embedding resin.
-This system was designed for those working with an epoxy based system (such as SPI-Pon™ 812) and who were finding that their embedded samples were being "popped out" by the knife of the microtome.
-People experiencing this kind of problem cover the range of life science workers to materials science workers, from those trying to embed smooth surfaced seeds (even weevils!) for immuno electron microscopy to those studying uniform metal spheres, glass spheres, certain inorganic pigment systems, just to name a few.
-For those wanting to search the archives of the listserver postings, search on July 8, 1999 where a summary was posted by Prof. Tom Phillips, University of Missouri, Columbia.
+Smooth surfaces tend to lack the surface convolutions or porosity that enable good adhesion between the sample being embedded and the embedding resin.
+The 3GTMO system is designed for those working with an epoxy based system (such as SPI-Pon™ 812) who find their embedded samples were being "popped out" by the diamond knife in the microtome.
+People experiencing this kind of problem include those working in both life science and materials science.
+For example those trying to embed smooth surfaced seeds, uniform metal spheres, glass spheres and certain inorganic pigment systems.

-The role of 3GTMO is to serve as a "coupling agent" or "adhesion promoter" between the epoxy and the features being embedded.
-Although 3GTMO was originally developed as an agent to promote adhesion for epoxy systems, we do not know about its efficacy for other "sister" resins such as "Epon® /Araldite®" type systems or even acrylic based systems such as SPI-Chem™ Low Acid GMA or Lowicryl® resins.
+The role of 3GTMO is to serve as a "coupling agent" or "adhesion promoter" between the epoxy and the sample being embedded.
+3GTMO was originally developed as an agent to promote adhesion for epoxy systems.
+We do not know about its efficacy for other resin systems such as "Epon® /Araldite®" or acrylic based systems such as the SPI-Chem™ Low Acid GMA or Lowicryl® resins.
 We feel we can safely say that the benefits of 3GTMO will be realized with any TEM embedding epoxy including our own SPI-Pon 812 embedding resin kit.

 So far as we know, there has never been any interference with the use of 3GTMO when samples are being osmium tetroxide stained.